vistadataproject/documents/README.md

 In addition to the deliverables listed in the [Program Management Plan](https://github.com/vistadataproject/documents/blob/master/Submissions/VistAMetadata-PMP-2016-01-08.pdf) submitted to the government (Section 8.2), additional deliverables were identified for planning purposes.
 Such deliverables have been identified with a prefix of “E”.
 Deliverables 7, 10, and 11 were divided and designated .1 and .2 for VDM and MVDM, respectively.

 Note: the following track breakdown is NOT in the PWS and its schedule.
-You can see the PWS schedule in [Updated PWS Deliverables].
+You can see the PWS schedule in [Updated PWS Deliverables](https://github.com/vistadataproject/documents/wiki/Updated-PWS-Deliverables).

 ### Track A: Infrastructure
 Track  | PWS#  | Name |  Git | Content(s) | Format(s) | WBS |  PWS<br>Section